Community Based Support Tasmania

 - Every CBS staff member has been contacted individually to ensure they are following the most up to date procedures;

-- CBS staff are now receiving this year’s flu vaccination;
+- CBS staff have now received this year’s flu vaccination;

 - CBS has written to clients on a number of occasions to ensure they have the most up to date information about CBS processes and plans;

 - Any CBS client who is in mandatory or self-isolation must contact CBS by telephone or email to advise of their situation.

 - If a CBS client develops symptoms of the virus, they must call their Doctor and tell them they suspect they have coronavirus and follow their instructions.
 They must then immediately inform CBS by telephone or email.

 - CBS staff are required to ask their clients a range of questions before entering their home.
 (See our FAQs page for more information)